 It’s true that the A4 exceeds Roomba 650 in certain aspects and, for some people, it can even be a better choice since it’s cheaper and durable.
 But if we compare their overall features and capabilities, Roomba 650 definitely wins.

 The Bottom Line

-So to sum it up, Roomba 650 and ILIFE A4 are popular robotic vacuums that are manufactured by trusted manufacturers.
+So to sum up, Roomba 650 and ILIFE A4 are popular robotic vacuums that are manufactured by trusted manufacturers.
 They have a lot of things in common and some unique features that make them stand out.

 Roomba 650 also exceeds other popular ILIFE robotic vacuums.
 For example, it easily beats, V3, V5, V7 and A6.

 A4 is also a good floor cleaner.
-It might not clean as good as the Roomba 650, but it can deliver satisfying results.
+It might not clean as well as the Roomba 650, but it can deliver satisfying results.
 If you’re not willing to pay a bit extra for the Roomba 650, A4, with some manual help, can keep your house clean.